ignite-analytics/clamav-scanner/README.md

 ### Deployment

 There are two ways to deploy this service and both examples are located in `infrastructure` directory:
+- Helm3 chart for GKE deployment
+- OpenTofu module for Cloud Run deployment
 - Pulumi Typescript app for Cloud Run deployment
-- Helm3 chart for GKE deployment

 ## Issues, Features, Feedback